Operation Varsity Blues: Felicity Huffman sentenced to 14 days in college admissions scandal

 Former Stanford University sailing coach John Vandemoer is the only other person sentenced so far and received a day in prison.
 He admitted helping students get into Stanford as recruited athletes in exchange for $270,000 for his sailing program.

-Huffman paid $15,000 to boost her older daughter Sofia's SAT scores with the help of William "Rick" Singer, an admission consultant at the center of the scheme.
+Huffman paid $15,000 to boost her older daughter's SAT scores with the help of William "Rick" Singer, an admission consultant at the center of the scheme.
 Singer, who has pleaded guilty, allegedly bribed a test proctor to correct the teenager's answers.

 The actress has said her daughter was unaware of the arrangement.

-In a letter this month asking for leniency, Huffman said she carries "a deep and abiding shame" and recognizes that she broke the law and betrayed her family.
-She said she turned to the scheme after her daughter's dreams of going to college and pursuing an acting career were jeopardized by her low math score.
+In a letter this month asking for leniency, Huffman said she turned to the scheme after her daughter's dreams of going to college and pursuing an acting career were jeopardized by her low math score.

 "I honestly didn't and don't care about my daughter going to a prestigious college," Huffman wrote.
 "I just wanted to give her a shot at being considered for a program where her acting talent would be the deciding factor."